marinaherrero/BigData/README.md

 Author:
 Marina Herrero

-Our solution is in a [jupyter notebook](./Big_Data_Final_Project.ipynb).
+The solution is in a [jupyter notebook](./Big_Data_Final_Project.ipynb).
 It has description of the problem and all the process to make our trained scalable neural network.
 At the end the evaluation metrics for our model are presented.